paypal/squbs/docs/streams-lifecycle.md

 ]
 ```

-The HTTP `FlowDefinition` can be connected to the `PerpetualStream` as follows by extending `PerpetualStreamMatValue` and using `matValue` method:
+The HTTP `FlowDefinition` can be connected to the `PerpetualStream` as follows by extending `PerpetualStreamMatValue` and using `matValue` method.
+Type parameter for the `PerpetualStreamMatValue` describes the materialized value of the expected receiving flow, which is our `PerpetualStreamWithMergeHub`.
+(both versions of `PerpetualStreamWithMergeHub` above expect to receive `MyMessage`, i.e. both have inlet of a type `Sink[MyMessage, NotUsed]`).

 ```scala
 class HttpFlowWithMergeHub extends FlowDefinition with PerpetualStreamMatValue[Sink[MyMessage, NotUsed]] {